 As I understand it, the following statements are all true.

 - The cost of a battery until recently has been about $1,000 per Kilo Watt hour.(Kw/h)

 - People have being saying that if this cost were to fall to about $100 per Kw/h –that would signal the end of the fossil engine.

 - Government projections had assumed that a target of $200 per Kw/h would not be achieved until 2040.

 - The Tesla Model S–Kw/h cost is now only $190.
-GM claims a number of $145–but I believe their battery is a different and less dynamic Lithium ion effort.
+GM claim-a number of $145–but I believe their battery is a different and less dynamic Lithium ion effort.

-- The new Gigawatt battery facility will likely bring down the cost dramatically in time for the Model 3—end of 2017 $124?
+- Tesla’s Gigawatt battery facility will likely bring down the cost dramatically in time for the Model 3—end of 2017, to around $124?